enku/gentoo-build-publisher/docs/artifact-spec.md

 * `var-lib-portage` is the copy of the `/var/lib/portage` directory use by the container to build the artifact.
 Most importantly this typically contains the `world` file.
+* `aux` is for auxiliary data.
+This can be use for plugins.
+If plugins use this then they should store their content under`aux/<plugin>/`.
+Also if `gbp check` discovers that this directory does not exist on the Storage for a given build, it is created by the check.
+This is for backward compatibility.

 ## Reference